csev/dj4e/assn/dj4e_mkt5.md

 ------------------------

-If `python manage.py check` is working and `python manage.py makemigrations` is working, you may have made a series of changes to `models.py` and mis-match between your migration files and database have become confused causing `makemigrations` to fail.
+If `python manage.py check` is working and `python manage.py makemigrations` is working, you may have made a series of changes to `models.py` and ended up with a mis-match between your migration files and database have become confused causing `makemigrations` to fail.

 We have provided a Python script that completely resets your Django project's database and